 - 1. A Fumigation Management Plan must be written for all fumigations prior to actual treatment (see Section 11). - 2.
-Using the label, calculate the duration of the fumigation and the dosage of pellets or tablets to be applied based upon volume of the building, air and/or commodity temperature and the general tightness of the structure. - 3.
+Using the label, calculate the duration of the fumigation and the dosage of pellets or tablets or sachets to be applied based upon volume of the building, air and/or commodity temperature and the general tightness of the structure. - 3.
 A fumigation zone must be established as per Section 7, FUMIGATION ZONE REQUIREMENTS. - 4.
 Carefully seal and placard the space to be fumigated and along the fumigation zone perimeter as per Section 10, PLACARDING OF FUMIGATION AREAS. - 5.
-Place trays or sheets of Kraft paper or foil, up to $1 \text{ m}^2(12 \text{ square feet})$ in area, on the floor throughout the structure to hold Phostoxin® pellets or tablets.
+Application of product: